KazyYoda/Microbiome-Analysis-in-R/4_Metabolites/README.md

 # Microbiome Metabolites Analysis

 This project analyzes the relative abundance and regulation of positive- and negative-ion metabolites across three groups: Normal (N), Overweight (OW), and Obese (OB).
-It uses log2 fold-change calculations, summary statistics, and visualizations including heatmaps and bar plots.
+It uses log2 and log2 fold-change calculations, summary statistics, and visualizations including heatmaps and bar plots.

 ---